bcgov/api-serv-cloud-infra/docs/aws-architecture.md

 - Update upstreams to validate the JWT signed token sent into the HTTP header `JWT` of the proxied requests through kong
 - The upstreams should be made available with the public key

+#### Option 5

+- Creating an interface VPC endpoint can enable kong proxy to connect to endpoint service that is hosted by client
+- Through private links, a connection can be established between two VPCs